nikhiljainjain/Comment-Box/README.md

-Comment box for website with XSS vulnerability less.
+Comment box for website.
 Backend for this node js and mongodb for database